-Curious is to how Maker was conceptualized I asked, Alyse Archer Coite, “How was the concept of Maker initialized and why was it important to bring Maker to fruition?”
+Curious is to how Maker was conceptualized I asked, Alyse Archer Coite, “How was the concept of Maker initialized and why it was important to bring Maker to fruition?”
 Coite stated:

 Well, I’ve always been lucky to be surrounded by loving, kind, and extremely talented friends.
 People whose work I respect, whose minds intrigue me, and whose private and professional projects I have always taken an interest in.
 During a time when I was living back at home, in LA, I was trying to make up my mind about whether to get back into the arts and return to NYC, or spend some time exploring eco-politics (which was my second major).
 And my friend Clem (Clémence Poésy) who had just been in town visiting had left behind a portrait of me in pencil and watercolor, accompanied by a note thanking me for my hospitality.
 I knew through the time we spent together that she was a talented illustrator and painter, having shared stories of fully illustrated and bound books filled with watercolor paintings she loved to work on during her downtime and late nights on set.
 She would give them as gifts to loved ones, or leave them as surprises in her stead (as she had done for me).
 Upon finding my portrait I began to think about the secret and not so secret talents of my friends… and wanted to make a collective sort of blind collaboration between them and myself.
 I envisioned it as a sort of a curatorial project, my friends as the artists, the pages as the gallery, and myself as the curator.

 In an age of limited self- expression in many mainstream publications, Maker designs a platform that is not stifled nor polluted with the ideologies of others and brings forth a new era of letting the Maker create an expression entirely their own.